modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

   order: 20
 ---

-Once you have your first tests running you probably want to add more in order to cover all your use cases.
+During development, it can be annoying to re-run all your tests manually every time there is a change.
-While working with tests it is quite a productivity boost if your tests keep continuously while you work on the code/tests.
+Watch mode helps by watching the file system, re-running the tests that have changes, and reporting the updated results.

 ## Triggering watch mode